Multidrug-Resistant Salmonella Strains Emerging in United States

 Multiple genotypic resistance determinants were predominant, including resistance against ampicillin, streptomycin, sulfonamides and tetracyclines.

-Salmonella 4,,12:i:-, which are currently circulating in swine from the US Midwest, are part of an emerging clade with multidrug-resistant phenotypes and are similar to S typhimurium from Europe, according to the results of recent research published in Clinical Infectious Diseases.
+Salmonella 4,,12:i:-, a variant of S Typhimurium that lacks the 2nd phase flagellar antigen and which are currently circulating in swine from the US Midwest, are part of an emerging clade with multidrug-resistant phenotypes and are similar to S typhimurium from Europe, according to the results of recent research published in Clinical Infectious Diseases.

 In this study of 659 S 4,,12:i:- samples and 325 S typhimurium samples from the United States and Europe, whole genome sequencing was used to evaluate the genetic heterogeneity of the S 4,,12:i:- strains from the US Midwest.
 Resistance genes and other virulence factors were also evaluated in 50 livestock isolates and 22 human isolates.